SUVA Streamlines Insurance Processes with WSO2 Enterprise Service Bus

 "The technology was quite mature, extensible to fit to our needs, and really looked good, and even before we became customers, we got very good answers from the WSO2 support team."

 "WSO2 had a solution for each of our requirements, and after one week, we got a very good impression of the product and the people," Mr. Berchtold noted.
 "When we started to use the support, it was very quick, very responsive.
 The support team knew what type of solutions we needed, and we've been very happy with their work."

 Having completed the prototypes, Suva started deploying WSO2 ESB in June 2011.
 By early October 2011, the company had the first five Web services in production handling 200,000 calls per month.
-In early 2013, Suva had more than 100 services in production managing some 2.2 million calls per month.
+And as of June 2017, Suva has more than 250 services in production managing some 35 million calls per month.

 "Even as we have scaled, WSO2 has proven to be a very stable platform," Mr. Berchtold says.
 "We cannot afford to experience a failure in supporting our customers, and WSO2 meets this demand."

 Several aspects of the highly configurable, modular and 100% open source WSO2 ESB architecture have helped to facilitate the implementation process.